Jazz Set Up

 Jazz then starts up, and immediately discovers that it is not configured correctly so instead of starting the Jazz Workbench it opens the Configuration form: -

 To run Jazz you will need a folder that your Windows computer can access where Jazz can save objects – programs, copy books, and so on – for your project.
 This may be on your own computer, or on a shared LAN drive.
 Project folders are always one level below a common path: for example your Common Path may be “My Documents”, and your project may be “JazzProject1”.
-In my case the common path is C:\tutorials, and my main project is TstSQL.
+In the example here, the common path is C:\tutorials, and my main project is TstSQL.

 If this is your very first set-up Jazz should now automatically start checking the folder locations.
 Common folder, which has a default value of “*”, will turn yellow and a dialog box will appear for you to locate or create the common folder.
 If this doesn’t happen automatically (as when you’re starting a new project, but you’ve used Jazz before), click [Check Paths].